List of 40 Famous Forests in India to visit

 Where is Keibul Lamjao Floating National Park Located

-Keibul Lamjao National Park, also called Cable Lamjao National Park on Loktak Lake in the northeast state of Manipur, is over 40 square kilometres.
+Keibul Lamjao National Park, also called Cable Lamjao National Park, is on Loktak Lake in Manipur’s northeast state, covering over 40 square kilometres.

 How to reach Keibul Lamjao National Park